Visiting Deshaies was a bit surreal for me.

 It was beautiful.

-If you’re interested in reading more about Guadeloupe, here is a list of all my posts from there:
+If you’re interested in reading more about Guadeloupe, here are some more articles I wrote there: